antzucaro/antzucaro.com/_posts/0065_planning_ahead_for_mysql_partitioning.markdown

 ERROR 1005 (HY000): Can't create table 'parttest.#sql-52b_3e' (errno: 150)</pre>

-Again â€“ argh!
+Again - argh!
 What is wrong now?
 Going back to the limitations link from the last error gives us the answer: partitioned tables can't have foreign keys.
-Yep, you heard me correctly â€“ <strong>partitioned tables can't </strong><strong>be involved in any</strong><strong> foreign keys. </strong>Really, who needs referential integrity anyway?
+Yep, you heard me correctly - <strong>partitioned tables can't be involved in any foreign keys. </strong>Really, who needs referential integrity anyway?
 Just kidding, as this <em>really</em> <em>big </em>limitation in my opinion.

 Seeing as we've already dropped the foreign keys of the player_game table to get to this point, we don't have anything further to do.
 To get where we are we had to remove the foreign keys from the tables that we'd be partitioning, and we had to move the column we were partitioning on into the primary key.
 <h3>My recommendations</h3>